Cultures & Traditions

 African artists also create with stone, gold, silver, and iron.
 Materials found in the local environment—leather, animal hair and skin, cotton, palm and other fibers, feathers, shells, seeds, and beads—were used to make objects or to embellish them.
 New materials and techniques introduced through foreign trade were incorporated into the design and adornment of indigenous objects.
 Materials such as cowrie shells from the Indian Ocean and mirrors, glass beads, brass upholstery tacks, buttons, silk, cotton, synthetic textiles, and enamel paint from Europe and Asia enhanced the appearance of locally made objects, thereby increasing their prestige value and efficacy.

-Roslyn A. Walker, The Arts of Africa at the Dallas Museum of Art (Dallas: Dallas Museum of Art; New Haven and London: Yale University Press, 2009), 29-35.
+Roslyn A. Walker, The Arts of Africa at the Dallas Museum of Art (New Haven and London: Yale University Press, 2009), 29-35.

 - University of Iowa Museum of Art, Art & Life in Africa